 There is absolutely no denying that we need to start rethinking the amount of things we buy.
-I also try to always remind my four to be mindful of how they dispose of rubbish and items they no longer need.
+I always remind my four to be mindful of how they dispose of rubbish and items they no longer need.
 At the end of the day, it’s not that complicated.
 Want to be more environmentally friendly?
 Buy less and when you do buy stuff, go for useful and eco-friendly rather than mindless rubbish.
 Sounds simple, right?

 Eco-friendly Gifts for Children

-The Innovation Station Activity Cube (affiliate link) by Baby Einstein HAPE is such a great durable toy for baby and I find it a fab take on the standard play cube.
+The Innovation Station Activity Cube* by Baby Einstein HAPE is such a great durable toy for baby and I find it a fab take on the standard play cube.
 It creates lots of healthy stimulation with its range of activities and bright colours.

-This Fairytale Dice Game is an absolute hit with all my children.
+This Fairytale Dice Game is a hit with all my children.
 All you have to do is throw the dice and use the picture you land on to create your own story.
 It’s such a great way to help children develop their storytelling skills and encourage them to go wild with their imagination and creativity.
-The whole set is made of sustainable and recyclable materials (wood, paper, cardboard) and fits in the palm of my hand.
+The whole set is made of sustainable and recyclable materials (wood, paper, cardboard) and it fits in the palm of my hand.
 It’s perfect to take on holidays.

 Who hasn’t had a xylophone as a child?
 I remember loving mine as a child.
 It’s one of those timeless presents to introduce children to music, isn’t it?
-This beautiful Charlie the Lion wooden and metal xylophone comes with a song book to learn five classic nursery rhymes, and develop hand eye coordination.
+This beautiful Charlie the Lion wooden and metal xylophone comes with a song book to learn five classic nursery rhymes, and develop hand-eye coordination.

 Sustainable Presents for Family Fun